ishikawa-group/python_basic_tutorial/function.md

 ```

 ## argument
 * **argument** is the variable that one passes to the function.
-The function usually do some procedure using that argument.
-You can pass argument to the function, like
+The function usually does some procedure using that argument.
+You can pass an argument to the function, like
 ```python {cmd}
 def say_something(s):
     print(s)